aionnetwork/aion-docs/kernels/java/genesis-block.md

 # Genesis Block

-## Genesis Parameters

-The genesis file provided as part of the Aion kernel installation bundle was modified specifically for the test network.
+The genesis file provided as part of the Aion kernel installation bundle has been modified specifically for the test network.
 The complete file can be found in the `aion_folder/config/[network]/genesis.json`.

-An abbreviated version of the genesis file is shown below, followed by details regarding each parameter and its meaning.
+An abbreviated version of the genesis file is shown below.

-### `alloc`

-The first parameter describes account allocation.
-These are accounts that are pre-allocated with balances.
-For the purposes of the test network, 10 accounts have been pre-allocated with a balance of 314159 AION each.

-### `coinbase`

-This field indicates the address of the account that successfully sealed the block.
-It is arbitrarily set to the 0th address here.

-### `difficulty`

-The difficulty field allows the network to determine the block rate.
-It is initialized with a low value 0x64 so that the test network can find its natural difficulty level.

-### `energyLimit`

-Each transaction in each block requires a dynamic amount of energy. energyLimit is the upper bound that limits the number of transactions included in a block.

-### `extraData`

-An arbitrary field that may be used to set messages.
-Typically this ends up being the signature of some participating mining pool.
-With respect to the test network, this field is set to be the hash of a special message.

-### `networkBalanceAlloc`

-This field is intended to be used to record the total balances for multiple networks.
-The value can then be dynamically updated and used to calculate rewards.
-Currently, this value is unused.

-### `nonce`

-This field indicates the value in which the PoW algorithm yields a valid solution.
-It is set arbitrarily to 0x00 for the genesis block.

-### `parentHash`

-This field indicates the hash of the parent (preceding) block that this block is referencing.
-For the purposes of the genesis, it is arbitrarily set to an all-zero hash.

-### `timestamp`

-The timestamp field is an arbitrarily set field.
-In our case, this timestamp corresponds to the first timestamp of the first commit in the Aion whitepaper repository.

 ## Mainnet

-Ths following code is the genesis for the current mainnet:
+The following code is the genesis for the current mainnet:

 ```json
 {